-10. (1) The Minister must, subject to this Act, formulate electronic transactions policy.(2) In formulating the policy contemplated in subsection (1), the Minister must-

-- (b) have due regard to-

-- (i) the objects of this Act:

-- (ii) the nature, scope and impact of electronic transactions;
+- 10. (1) The Minister must, subject to the provisions of this Act, formulate electronic transactions policy. - (2) In formulating the policy contemplated in subsection (1), the Minister must- - (a) act in consultation with members of the Cabinet directly affected by such 50 policy formulation or the consequences thereof; - (b) have due regard to- - (i) the objects of this Act; - (ii) the nature, scope and impact of electronic transactions;